 Packing and Storing

 Next year's display begins when you put this year's away.
+Here are some tips to follow when storing your train after the holiday season:

 - Pack trains, tracks, power supplies, and all accessories carefully.
 Use the original boxes, if possible.